KernelFierce/ShivaTeach/README.md

 - **Live Data on User Management Page**: The User Management page (`/dashboard/users`) now fetches and displays a live list of users from the Firestore database, replacing the previous mock data.
 - **Live Data on Leads Page**: The Lead Management page (`/dashboard/leads`) is now connected to Firestore and displays real-time lead data.
 - **Live Data on Main Dashboard**: The main dashboard cards (Total Students, Active Students, Leads) now calculate and display live metrics based on data from Firestore.
 - **On-Demand Data Seeding**: The initial "chicken-and-egg" problem of user creation has been solved with a robust, explicit seeding process.
-A "Seed Database" button now appears on the User Management page, allowing an admin to safely populate all necessary collections with a comprehensive set of sample data in one click.
+A temporary, isolated page (`/seed`) was created to allow an admin to safely populate all necessary collections with a comprehensive set of sample data in one click.

 ### Security
 - **Secure Firestore Rules**: The application now has a secure set of Firestore rules that enforce a multi-tenant security model.
 Data is protected, ensuring that users can only access data appropriate for their role and organization.